elastic/observability-design/.github/ISSUE_TEMPLATE/design-issue.md

 **This section should be filled in collaboration and agreement with a designer.**

 ## Deliverables
 What is the expected outcome of this issue?
+Delete any items that are not applicable.

 ### Research
 Add a link to your research here.